SMT-Friendly Formalization of the Solidity Memory Model: Background

 \begin{example} Consider the contract $\codeintext{C}$ defined in Figure~\ref{fig:memory:struct}.
 The contract defines two reference \codeintext{struct} types \codeintext{S} and \codeintext{T}, and declares state variables \codeintext{s}, \codeintext{t}, and \codeintext{sa}.
 These variables are maintained in storage during the contract lifetime and they are represented as values with no references within.
 A potential value of these variables is shown in Figure~\ref{fig:memory:storage}.
 On the other hand, the top of Figure~\ref{fig:memory:memory} shows a function with three variables in the memory data location, one as the argument to the function, and two defined within the function.
 Because they are in memory, these variables are references to heap locations.
 Any data of reference types, stored within the structures and arrays, is also a reference and can be reallocated or assigned to point to an existing heap location.
 This means that the layout of the data can contain arbitrary graphs with arbitrary aliasing.
 A potential layout of these variables is shown at the bottom of Figure~\ref{fig:memory:memory}. \end{example}

 \paragraph{Functions.}

 Functions are the Solidity equivalent of methods in classes.
-They receive data as arguments, can perform computations, manipulate state variables and interact with other Ethereum accounts.
+They receive data as arguments, perform computations, manipulate state variables and interact with other Ethereum accounts.
 Besides accessing the storage of the contract through its state variables, functions can also define local variables, including function arguments and return values.
-Variables of value type are stored as values on a stack.
-Variables of reference types must be explicitly declared with a data location, and are always pointers that point to an entity in that data location (storage or memory).
+Variables of value types are stored as values on a stack.
+Variables of reference types must be explicitly declared with a data location, and are always pointers to an entity in that data location (storage or memory).
 A pointer to storage is called a \emph{local storage pointer}.
-As the storage is not memory in the usual sense, but a value instead, one can see the storage pointer as encoding a path to one reference type entity in the storage.
+As the storage is not memory in the usual sense, but a value instead, one can see storage pointers as encoding a path to one reference type entity in the storage.